Make your own gourmet soup at home with this easy lobster bisque recipe. And, this homemade version is low carb and gluten free!

 To be honest, I didn’t think the soup was that thin without adding a thickener.
 However, since I’m used to seeing it really thick, I sprinkled in some glucomannan powder.

-If you aren’t opposed to xanthan gum or guar gum, you could always sprinkled in a little of either or both to thicken it up.
+If you aren’t opposed to xanthan gum or guar gum, you could always sprinkle in a little of either or both to thicken it up.
 But, just using a large amount of cream in this easy lobster bisque recipe tends thicken the soup base.

 Maine lobster has a somewhat sweeter taste and firmer texture.
 And, you get the nice claw meat with the lobster from the colder northeast waters.